ForeverPhoenix21/ForeverPhoenix21/README.md

-### Hi there 👋
+## Hi there 👋

 <P> My name is Derek.
 I am a sales professional with ten years in the beverage industry focused on brand management and wholesale distribution.
 I am currently enrolled in MITxPro full-stack development program.
 I am learning front-end development working with JavaScript.
 Soon, I will be learning back-end development working with Mongo DB, Express, React, and Node.

- Focused on programming full time, my passion for building brands and executing sales strategies will allow me to work with businesses on Omni and Multi-channel levels.
+ By focusing on programming full time, my passion for building brands and executing sales strategies will allow me to work with businesses on multiple levels.
  </P>

  ## Want to Connect?